OMT Performance Exam

 The criteria used for scoring includes diagnosis, identification of landmarks appropriate to the technique, implementation and demonstration of appropriate technique, ability to discuss each technique, and professionalism.
 A passing score must be obtained on two of the three cases.

 An opportunity to retake is offered during the same exam administration either later in the day or on another consecutive day of testing.
-In the event of a failure on the second exam attempt within that session, the candidate will be required to document completion of a CME review course in osteopathic principles and techniques before retaking the OMT practical exam at a future date.
+In the event of a failure on the second exam attempt within that session, the candidate will be required to document completion of a CME review course in osteopathic principles and techniques before retaking the OMT performance exam at a future date.